shenhsinyu/hw3/README.md

 - contains only 1,349 training images, 100 test images with 20 common object classes

 ## train on custom dataset
 - first modify the `data/config.py`.
-Create a definition for your dataset. if you don't have validation data, use the same path to training_inages for path_to_validation_images. in `train.py` `--parser.add_argument('--validation_size', default=200, type=int, help='The number of images to use for validation.')` will use the first 200 images for validation.
+Create a definition for your dataset. if you don't have validation data, use the same path to training_inages for path_to_validation_images.

+  In `train.py` `--parser.add_argument('--validation_size', default=200, type=int, help='The number of images to use for validation.')` will use the first 200 images for validation.

 ```
 my_custom_dataset = dataset_base.copy({
     'name': 'My Dataset',